sttoracle/ORACASB/README.md

 #### STEP 6: Explore discovered App/Domain risk factors
 For some apps, that have a *SecureScorecard* report, you can view the security concerns associated with the app.

+***Explanation**:*

-SecureScorecard evaluates many internet destinations in the context of 10 risk factors:
+*SecureScorecard evaluates many internet destinations in the context of 10 risk factors:*
-* Network Security: Checks vendor’s insecure network settings.
+* *Network Security: Checks vendor’s insecure network settings.*
-* DNS Health: Checks vendor’s DNS insecure configurations and vulnerabilities.
+* *DNS Health: Checks vendor’s DNS insecure configurations and vulnerabilities.*
-* Patching Cadence: Checks vendor’s software inventory for out of date or vulnerable applications.
+* *Patching Cadence: Checks vendor’s software inventory for out of date or vulnerable applications.*
-* Endpoint Security: Measures security level of vendor’s employee workstations and mobile devices.
+* *Endpoint Security: Measures security level of vendor’s employee workstations and mobile devices.*
-* IP Reputation:
+* *IP Reputation:
-Checks suspicious activity, such as malware or spam, in the vendor’s network.
+Checks suspicious activity, such as malware or spam, in the vendor’s network.*
-* Web Application Security: A proprietary algorithm that checks for vendor’s implementation of common security best practices.
+* *Web Application Security: A proprietary algorithm that checks for vendor’s implementation of common security best practices.*
-* Cubit Score: A proprietary algorithm that checks for vendor’s implementation of common security best practices.
+* *Cubit Score: A proprietary algorithm that checks for vendor’s implementation of common security best practices.*
-* Hacker Chatter: Checks hacker sites for chatter about the vendor.
+* *Hacker Chatter: Checks hacker sites for chatter about the vendor.*
-* Leaked Credentials: Sensitive application information exposed in public code repositories.
+* *Leaked Credentials: Sensitive application information exposed in public code repositories.*
-* Social Engineering: Measures vendor’s employee awareness to a social engineering or phishing attack.
+* *Social Engineering: Measures vendor’s employee awareness to a social engineering or phishing attack.*

 Select a site, with a SecureScorecard report, and then select a highlighted risk factor to get a more detailed explanation of the risk factor in context of the selected site.